-Parents/carers must provide an explanation for a student's absences from school within 7 days from the first day of any period of absence.
+Parents/carers must provide an explanation for a student's absences from school within 24 hours from the first day of any period of absence.
 The Principal can decline to accept an explanation for absence and record the absence as unjustified.
-Parents/carers can provide an explanation for student absence via a phone call, a written note, an email to the official school email address or through the Sentral parent portal.
-When a student enrols, a parent/carer will be provided with information about, and access to, the parent portal.
+Parents/carers can provide an explanation for student absence via an email to the official school email address or through the Sentral parent portal.
+When a student enrols, a parent/carer will be provided with information about how to access the Sentral parent portal.

 Parents/carers are able to view the official attendance records by logging into the Sentral parent portal.
-If a student is absent and an explanation has not been provided on the day of the absence a short message service, (SMS), will be sent to the parent/carer who has made himself or herself the first contact on the enrolment form.
+If a student is absent and an explanation has not been provided on the day of the absence a short message service (SMS), will be sent to the parent/carer who has made himself or herself the first contact on the enrolment form.
 This message will request an explanation for the absence.
-This SMS is specific to the absence it describes and cannot be retained as the number to explain other absences.
+This SMS is specific to the absence it describes and cannot be retained as the number to explain other absences or any other messages to the school.